Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 Afterward, focus on support.
 Self-service or pre-recorded tutorials won’t cut it though.
 Instead, you will need a lot of individual support and patience to convert this category of adopters.

-Why targeting early adopters can benefit your product launch?
+Why targeting innovators and early adopters can benefit your product launch?

-Let’s look into some practical benefits of targetting the first two categories of adopters – innovators and early adopters.
+Let’s look into some practical benefits of targeting the first two categories of adopters—innovators and early adopters.

 Innovators and early adopters will provide relevant feedback

-First, users from the two categories of adopters tend to be extremely knowledgeable about your product niche.
+These two categories of adopters are great sources of quality feedback that will help you improve your product.
+First, users from these two categories of adopters tend to be extremely knowledgeable about your product niche.
 That’s why their insights can be particularly valuable.

 As we mentioned, they also share a passion for new products, so they will be very keen to invest their time to thoroughly test your product.

 Finally, they want to feel heard and make a difference.
-This means they’re more likely to take part in surveys or become beta testers than other user categories.
+This means they’re more likely to become beta testers than other user categories.

 What’s the best way to ask them for feedback?

 As they’re active users, ask them for feedback directly in-app.
-Use a tool like Userpilot to create microsurveys.
-Make sure to include qualitative questions to get a deeper understanding of how they feel about the product.
+Use a tool like Userpilot to create in-app surveys and make sure to include open-ended questions to get a deeper understanding of how they feel about the product.

 Early adopters can boost the reputation of the brand and product

-Innovators and early adopters tend to be thought leaders and influencers.
-They work hard to grow their reputation as subject-matter experts in their fields and use every opportunity to confirm it.
+For product marketers, early adopters are important because they tend to be thought leaders and influencers.
+They work hard to grow their reputation as subject-matter experts and use every opportunity to confirm it.

 Innovators and early adopters have a better average social status